 Paddle Board Weight Limits Explained: What You Need to Know

-When shopping for a stand up paddleboard (SUP), one of the most important but often overlooked factors is weight capacity.
+When shopping for a stand up paddle board (SUP), one of the most important but often overlooked factors is weight capacity.
 Choosing a board that matches your weight—and any additional gear you plan to bring—can make the difference between a smooth, stable ride and a frustrating, sluggish experience.

 Why Does Paddle Board Weight Capacity Matter?